rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/04 Realism and anti-realism.md

 # Post-modern anti-realism

 - A strain of anti-realism about science is the kind of cultural critique levelled (mostly in the 1990s) by post-modernists
-    - What is science only looks like it works because it is judged by the standards set by hegemonic western power structures?
+    - What if science only looks like it works because it is judged by the standards set by hegemonic western power structures?
 - That is wrong (according to Prof.)
     - Science is not a product of the west.
 It is a product of the whole world.